The Trespasser (1929 film): Plot

-Marion Donnell, a stenographer in Chicago (Gloria Swanson) elopes with wealthy Jack Merrick.
-(Robert Ames) Their marriage is opposed by his father (William Holden) who considers Marion a fortune-hunter and demands that Jack have the marriage annulled.
+Marion Donnell, a stenographer in Chicago (Gloria Swanson) elopes with wealthy Jack Merrick (Robert Ames).
+Their marriage is opposed by his father (William Holden) who considers Marion a fortune-hunter and demands that Jack have the marriage annulled.
 Marion, furious that Jack has not defended her and stood up to his father, leaves him.
-Eighteen months later, unbeknownst to Jack, she has given birth to his son, Jackie, and is living alone to raise him.
+Eighteen months later, unbeknownst to Jack, she has given birth to their son, Jackie, and is living alone to raise him.
 Unable to meet her bills and provide support she becomes a "kept woman" for her employer, Hector Ferguson (Purnell Pratt) an older, married man.
 He puts her up in a lavish apartment on Chicago's Lakeshore Drive, providing her with clothing, jewels, servants and means.
 When Ferguson collapses, suddenly at his club, his wife (Mary Forbes) calls for Marion, telling her that he has asked for her at his deathbed.
 He dies leaving Marion a $500,000 inheritance and the press is quick to publicize their illicit relationship, casting doubts upon the paternity of Marion's child.

 Seeking protection for her son, she sends for Jack, now remarried to Catherine "Flip" Carson.
 (Kay Hammond) When Marion presents Jack with his son they rekindle their love for each other, Jack making plans to abandon his wife.
 However, Flip comes to visit Marion; having been injured in an automobile accident on a honeymoon trip to France, she requires a wheelchair and is unable to bear children.
 She declares that she is prepared to let Jack go, due to her disability and because she knows that he is still in love with Marion.
 Deeply moved by Flip's sacrifice, and for the sake of her child, she sends Jackie to live with Jack and Flip.
 She sinks to the floor in despair as Jackie's nanny, Mrs. Potter (Blanche Friderici) leads him away.
 She returns the $500,000 to Ferguson's estate and relocates to New York.
 Some years later, Flip has died leaving Marion and Jack free to reunite.